Seattle–Tacoma International Airport: Later expansions and third runway (1967–2008)

 Residents of the surrounding area filed lawsuits against the Port in the early 1970s, complaining of noise, vibration, smoke, and other problems.
 The Port and the government of King County adopted the Sea–Tac Communities Plan in 1976 to address problems and guide future development.
 The Port spent more than $100 million over the next decade to buy homes and school buildings in the vicinity, and soundproof others nearby.
 In the mid-1980s, the airport participated in the airport noise-compatibility program initiated by Congress in 1979.
 Airport-noise contours were developed, real estate was purchased and some homes were retrofitted to achieve noise mitigation.

 In 1978 the U.S. ended airline regulation, and the U.S. airlines were allowed to determine routes and fares without government approval.
 Deregulation resulted in some new service to Seattle, including from TWA, then the fourth-largest U.S. airline, as well as Delta, National, and American.

-After the death of U.S. Senator Henry Martin "Scoop" Jackson in 1983, the Seattle Port Commission voted to change the airport's name to the Henry M. Jackson International Airport.
-Citizens of Tacoma interpreted the change as an insult to their community—the second time in the airport's history that the port authorities had attempted to remove "Tacoma" from the name.
-The $100,000 Tacoma had provided for the airport's construction during World War II had come with an explicit promise that the city would be included in the airport's name.
-An additional complicating factor was the existence of another Jackson International Airport (now Jackson–Medgar Wiley Evers International Airport) in Jackson, Mississippi, whose management threatened legal action to preserve its exclusive use of the name.
-The controversy was resolved after polls of Seattle and Tacoma area residents showed their preference for the original name by margins as much as 5:1.
-Helen Jackson, the widow of the late Senator Henry M. Jackson, expressed her desire that their family remain neutral in the debate.
-With a 3–2 vote of the Port of Seattle Commission, the name reverted to Seattle–Tacoma International Airport in early 1984.
+Shortly after the death of U.S. Senator Henry Martin "Scoop" Jackson, the Port Commission voted on September 13, 1983, to change the airport's name to the Henry M. Jackson International Airport.
+Citizens of Tacoma were angered by the removal of their city's name despite their contribution to the airport's original construction budget, which had come with a promise to share the name.
+An additional complicating factor was the existence of another Jackson International Airport (now Jackson–Medgar Wiley Evers International Airport) in Jackson, Mississippi.
+During the November 1983 elections, an advisory referendum in Tacoma on the airport's name endorsed the original name by a 4–1 margin and two incumbent Port commissioners were defeated by candidates in favor of restoring the Sea–Tac name.
+Helen Jackson, the widow of the late senator, expressed her desire that their family remain neutral in the debate.
+With a 3–2 vote of the Port Commission on February 28, 1984, the name reverted to Seattle–Tacoma International Airport and the four signs with Jackson's name were removed.